 Power & Oppression

-I look back at the patterns that kept Deaf people limited – othering, tokenism, gatekeeping, and the quiet expectation to “be grateful” for access that should already exist.
-I revisit what it looked like, how it felt, and how I began to find my voice again.
+I looked back at patterns that Deaf people often move through – othering, gatekeeping, silence, and the quiet expectation to remain grateful for access that should already exist.

-These reflections come from lived experience, seen through patterns of power, systems, and context.
+These reflections come from lived experience, seen through patterns of power and systems.

 This isn’t about blame.